-5.3.
+- Presentations at Department Chairperson meetings - Campus and department specific meetings - Workshops and training sessions - Adjunct in-service meetings - One-on-one consulting - IDT Courses - New Faculty Development Program - Collegewide professional development events - 5.4.
 Distance Education Student Retention, Persistence, and Student Success Strategies The College has an overarching Student Success Committee that analyzes institutional data and sets annual goals and objectives to increase student persistence and completion.
 Each campus has Student Success Councils that focus on programs and services to support the Collegewide goals and objectives.
+Instructors who teach in the Distance Education program are represented on the College Committee and Campus Councils.